“From that time Jesus began to preach, saying, “Repent, for the kingdom of heaven is at hand.”

 Paul gives us a sense of this in 2 Corinthians 5.21.
 “For our sake he made him to be sin who knew no sin that in him we might become the righteousness of God.”

-Grace is also costly to us.
-Receiving God's grace in Christ requires us to give up our old self-oriented life and receive new life in Christ.
+As I wrote in a recent devotional, grace is also costly to us.
+Receiving God’s grace in Christ requires us to give up our old self-oriented life and receive new life in Christ.
 Scripture is clear.
 We must die to the old life.
 We must turn away from those things that are not pleasing to God, which is what scripture calls repentance.

 Jesus clearly communicated the message of repentance to his disciples: “Then Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
 For what will it profit a man if he gains the whole world and forfeits his soul?
 Or what shall a man give in return for his soul?”
 (Mt.16.24-26)

-To summarize: Repentance is not something you do only at the time of salvation; it should be an ongoing mental discipline for every Christian.
+To summarize: Repentance is not something you do only at the time of salvation; it should be an ongoing spiritual discipline for every Christian.
 Pay attention to your pattern of thinking and patterns of behavior.
 If your thinking or action is off-path, repent.
 Trust God and turn away from wrong thoughts.
 Turn away from wrong behavior.

 “Seek the Lord while he may be found; call upon him while he is near; let the wicked forsake his way, and the unrighteous man his thoughts; let him return to the Lord, that he may have compassion on him, and to our God, for he will abundantly pardon.”
 (Isaiah 55.6-7)